huyvu8051/light-message/HELP.md

 ### DOCKER REQUIRE: To build the image, you can run the spring-boot:build-image goal with the native profile active:
+## add this build argument in arm64 paketobuildpacks/builder-jammy-java-tiny:latest
 ```shell

 mvn -Pnative spring-boot:build-image
 ```